[Originally posted on my Italian blog in 2010, updated for 2025]

 Reverse Manhattanhenge

 A similar and much lesser-known phenomenon also happens twice a year, in early January and in late November, with the rising sun instead of the setting sun.
 The Farmers’ Almanac suggests the intersection of 41st Street and 5th Avenue as a prime spot to catch the view of the sun rising over the city skyline, and others suggested the Weehawken waterfront in New Jersey.
-Reverse Manhattanhenge took place on January 11, 2024, at 7:11 am and the next one is expected in late November.
+Reverse Manhattanhenge took place on January 11nd and 12th, 2025, at 7:11 am and the next one is expected in late November.

 Manhattanhenge is a must-see event!